-Pub.
-No. 99-43 Revised 2/2025
+OKDHS Pub.
+No. 99-43 Revised 5/2022

-This publication is authorized by Oklahoma Human Services Director Jeffrey Cartmell and printed in accordance with state and federal regulations at a cost of \$7,120.94 for 4,121 copies.
+This publication is authorized by Oklahoma Department of Human Services Director Justin Brown and printed by OKDHS in accordance with state and federal regulations at a cost of \$7,120.94 for 4,121 copies.
 Copies have been deposited with the Publications Clearinghouse of the Oklahoma Department of Libraries.
-Members of the public may obtain copies by calling 1-877-283-4113 (toll free) or by downloading a copy at https://oklahoma.gov/okdhs/library.html.
+You may obtain copies by calling 1-877-283-4113 (toll free) or by downloading a copy at www.okdhs.org/library.